vfarcic/devops24/manuscript/01-sts.md

 We can see that the output matches part of the output of the previous `nslookup` query.
 The only difference is that this time it is limited to the particular Pod.

 What we got with the combination of a StatefulSet and a Headless Service is a stable network identity.
 Unless we change the number of replicas of this StatefulSet, CNAME records are permanent.
-Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
-These pods are created from the same spec, but are not interchangeable; each has a persistent identifier that it maintains across any rescheduling.
+Unlike Deployments, StatefulSets maintain sticky identities for each of their Pods.
+These pods are created from the same spec, but are not interchangeable.
+Each has a persistent identifier that is maintained across any rescheduling.

-Please note that the Pods’ ordinals, hostnames, SRV records, and A record are never changed.
-However, the same cannot be said for IP addresses associated with the Pods.
+Pods ordinals, hostnames, SRV records, and A record are never changed.
+However, the same cannot be said for IP addresses associated with the them.
 They might change.
-This is why it is important not to configure other applications to connect to Pods in a StatefulSet by IP address.
+That is why it is important not to configure other applications to connect to Pods in a StatefulSet by IP address.

-Now that we know that the Pods managed with the StatefulSet have a stable network identity, we can proceed and configure MongoDB ReplicaSet.
+Now that we know that the Pods managed with a StatefulSet have a stable network identity, we can proceed and configure MongoDB replica set.

 ```bash
 exit